 The estimated fair value of the Private Placement Warrants, and the Public Warrants prior to being separately listed and traded, was determined using Level 3 inputs.
 Inherent in a Monte Carlo simulation are assumptions related to expected stock-price volatility, expected life, risk-free interest rate and dividend yield.
 The Company estimates the volatility of its warrants based on implied volatility from the Company's traded warrants and from historical volatility of select peer company's common stock that matches the expected remaining life of the warrants.
-The respected life of the warrants is assumed to be equivalent to their remaining contractual term.
-The dividend rate is based on the historical rate, which the Company anticipates remaining at zero.
+The risk-free interest rate is based on the U.S. Treasury zero-coupon yield curve on the grant date for a maturity similar to the expected remaining life of the warrants.
+The expected life of the warrants is assumed to be equivalent to their remaining contractual term.
+The dividend rate is based on the historical rate, which the Company anticipates remaining at zero